 1 2 3

 <?php echo $asset->getName(); // "Nyan Cat" echo $asset->getFile()->getUrl(); // "//images.contentful.com/cfexampleapi/4gp6taAwW4CmSgumq2ekUm/9da0cd1936871b8d72343e895a00d611/Nyan_cat_250px_frame.png"

-Using the Images API you can control details how images are served by Contentful.
-To have an image converted to jpeg and resized to a height of no more than 100 pixel, it would look like this:
+Using the Images API you can control details how Contentful serves images.
+For example, to convert an image to a JPEG and resize it to a height of no more than 100 pixels:

 1 2 3 4 5

 <?php $options = new \Contentful\Delivery\ImageOptions; $options->setFormat('jpg') ->setHeight(100); $url = $asset->getName()->getFile()->getUrl($options);